stevengj/nlopt/doc/docs/NLopt_Installation.md

 By default, the Guile plugin is installed in the guile extension directory defined relatively to the installation prefix.

 Note, however, that if you do this then Guile may not know where to load the `nlopt` module from.
 You can [update the Guile load path](http://www.gnu.org/software/guile/manual/html_node/Build-Config.html) by changing the `%load-path` variable in Guile or using the `GUILE_LOAD_PATH` environment variable.

+You can manually disable the Guile-plugin build with `-DNLOPT_GUILE=OFF`.

 NLopt with C++ algorithms
 -------------------------